What is Design?

 Consider your visual identity to be your brand’s calling card.
 Are you high-end or approachable?
 Do you stand for comfort or luxury?
 Once you’re able to communicate your core values, you’re able to establish trust with your consumers, which in turn, drives their buying decision.
 From Nike’s swoosh to McDonald’s golden arches, all successful brands use design to construct their brand identity and positioning in the market.
 But this is not the time to be lazy- low quality design can be the downfall of many a company, so treat your identity like the valuable asset it is.

 Design can be pretty.
 Good design, however, can drive actions.
-While people might dismiss design as just making things look pretty, they’re neglecting to consider the psychological impact that a good design can have.
+While people might dismiss design as just making things look pretty, they’re neglecting to consider the psychological impact that good design can have.
 Take a look at the examples below and notice how powerful they are in the emotion that they evoke in you.
-Similarly, all good designs have the power of influencing thought and emotions.
-This is especially applicable when it comes to marketing.
+Similarly, all good designs have the power of influencing thoughts and emotions.
+This is especially applicable when it comes to marketing and design.
 The average attention span is decreasing, which means marketers need to convey more complex messages through minimal means.
 This is where design can be your best friend.

 We hope this introduction to design has helped you understand why it needs to be an important part of your marketing strategy.
 It might seem a little difficult at the beginning, but trust us, once the results start showing, even the doubters become believers.
 A helpful exercise is to train your mind at visual communication more analytically- what message do you think the brand wants to convey?
 Are you feeling more convinced than you were before seeing the graphic?
 If there are some designs that stand out to you, why is that?
 The more you get used to analysing design, the better you’d be at creating it.